syncom/insta360-cli-utils/README.md

 # Insta360 360-degree video processing in command-line

 This repository contains the utility and instructions to process Insta360 360-degree videos (with extension `.insv`) from the command line, without using the [Insta360 Studio](https://www.insta360.com/download/insta360-x3) (Insta360's desktop editing software).

+If you are a Linux user, this utility can come in handy, because as of early 2025, Insta360 Studio has not shipped a Linux version.

 ## Prerequisites